s-macke/FSHistory/README.md

  * Developed in C.
  * Emulates an 8086 CPU and features from a 286 and a 386 CPU.
  * Emulates keyboard, mouse, graphics, interrupt controller, timer controller.
- * Implements DOS and BIOS functions similar to DOSBOX.
+ * Implements DOS and BIOS functions similar to [DOSBox](https://www.dosbox.com/).
- * Compiles to an ordinary executable by using the Simple DirectMedia Layer (SDL).
+ * Compiles to an ordinary executable by using the Simple DirectMedia Layer ([SDL](http://www.libsdl.org/)).
  * Compiles to WebAssembly via the LLVM compiler by using my own trivial libc implementation.
 Zero dependencies.
-The size of the binary is 93 kB.
+The size of the binary is just 93 kB uncompressed.

 ## How To Build